CESNET/libnetconf2/README.md

 schemas is done internally instead of using external DSDL tools in the first generation of libnetconf.

 **libnetconf2** is currently being developed, but client-side functions are completely finished and should be working with possibly some minor problems.
-Server-side is functioning with these features missing: notifications, timeouts (setters are there, but timeouts are not checked anywhere), Call Home, and creating more SSH channels and NETCONF sessions on existing SSH sessions.
+Server-side is functioning with only notifications missing.
 Also, compiling without either SSH or TLS support will result in errors.
 Generally, anything may not work yet and feedback and bug reports concerning problems not mentioned here are appreciated.